bcgov/platform-developer-docs/bc-government-organizations-in-github.md

 description: Describes the different BC Government organizations in GitHub.

-keywords: github, github org, repo, open source, devops, private cloud, openshift, github enterprise
+keywords: github, github org, repo, open source, github enterprise, bcgov, github organization

 page_purpose: Describes the different BC Government organizations in GitHub, what they're used for, and who can use them.